 - Educational, job search and job support services

 - Supportive services to assist with transportation, books for school, work attire and tools, and child care.

 The Employment Services Branch provides employment and training services to CalWORKs and Service Connect participants.
 The clients receive support and case management services from staff to prepare short and long term employment goals.
 Job readiness is developed through assessments, training and remediation of barriers that may prevent clients from realizing their employment goals.
 The CalWORKs program provides services to current and former CalWORKs recipients to help lead them to self-sufficiency.
 The Child Care program enables the working adults in CalWORKs households to participate in employment, training and other educational activities by helping manage child care services.
 The Service Connect program provides training and support to justice-involved residents re-entering the community.
 Participants utilize the 550JOBS! pathway to employment by reducing barriers and developing job skills for work readiness to assist in a successful reintegration into the workforce.

-Percent of Welfare-to-Work Families Meeting the Federal Work Participation is Below Target
+Percent of Welfare-to-Work Families Meeting the Federal Work Participation is increasing

-Percent of Clients Placed in Unsubsidized Employment Exceeds Target
+Percent of Clients Placed in Unsubsidized Employment is decreasing